marccanby/linguiphyr/paper/paper.md

 are displayed as well.
 The primary analyses that can be performed on a tree are the following:

 1. **Tree Score:** Each tree is scored using various metrics, including *parsimony*, *compatibility*, *total edge support*, and
-*minimum edge support*.
+*minimum edge support*[^2].
 Hence, the trees can be ranked according to these options.

+[^2]: The compatibility score is the total number of characters that evolve on the tree without homoplasy (see @warnow2017computational for further detail).
+To calculate total edge support and minimum edge support, we first calculate the number of characters that enforce, or support, each edge, based on whether or not the collapse of that edge would increase the parsimony score.
+Total edge support is the sum of these support values across all edges, and minimum edge support is the minimum of these values.

-2. **Character annotations:** The user may select any character and see the most parsimonious annotation(s) of that character's states across the tree (including reconstructed states at internal nodes).
+3. **Character annotations:** The user may select any character and see the most parsimonious annotation(s) of that character's states across the tree (including reconstructed states at internal nodes).
 This is convenient for studying a character's behavior, and can help a linguist interpret the consequences of particular character codings on phylogeny estimation.

-3. **Incompatible characters:** This reports the characters that are not compatible on a tree.
+4. **Incompatible characters:** This reports the characters that are not compatible on a tree.
 This is useful for considering how plausible various trees are: if the set of characters that a tree is not compatible on seems unrealistic, a linguist may wish to discard the tree in favor of other options.

-4. **Enforcing characters:** This reports the characters that enforce, or support, each edge in the tree.
-Thus, one may analyze evidence for and against various clades.
+5. **Enforcing characters:** This reports the characters that enforce, or support, each edge in the tree.
+A character is deemed to support an edge if and only if the edge’s collapse increases the parsimony score for that character.
+This feautre allows one to analyze evidence for and against various clades.

-5. **Relative chronology:** This reports a relative chronology of state changes *across* characters.
+6. **Relative chronology:** This reports a relative chronology of state changes *across* characters.
 This is calculated by first determining the most parsimonious state transitions for each character, and then ordering these transitions based on the edges they occur on from the root of the tree to a specified clade.
 This type of relative chronology may seem unusual to the typical historical linguist, but its results can be illuminating.